lukaselsrode/projects/total_behavioural_tracker/README.md

-Updates to Source Code:
+TODO List

-        - Why tf is the configscreen not getting the root-app passed to it ?? []
+Source Code Updates:

-        - Migrate my shitty JSON calls to FireBase, isntead of figuring out the wierdness of IOS and Android R/W perms []
+ Migrate JSON calls to Firebase instead of dealing with iOS and Android read/write permissions issues.

-        - Fonts are default doo-doo at the moment []
+     Update the default fonts, which are currently unsatisfactory.

 Repository:

-        - setup public permissions []
+ Set up public permissions.

-        - Public ReadMe []
+     Create a public README.

 Builds:

-        IOS:
+    iOS:

-            - In theory the build script should work once I make the source code changes... []
+     Test the build script after making the necessary source code changes.

 Android:

-                The build on MacOS is absolute garbage [] Need to use Ubuntu as standard build sys from: https://colab.research.google.com/drive/1b9gMzs6XAtxCtahxei4N0fWZk7xiPlVw?usp=sharing#scrollTo=LHmN0gZvHSXd
+        Address issues with the build process on MacOS.
+Consider using Ubuntu as the standard build system, as detailed in this Google Colab link.

 Submission:

-    - GooglePlay []
+ Submit the application to Google Play.
-    - AppleStore []
+ Submit the application to the Apple Store